A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 - How can we clearly explain our processes and the outcomes we’re looking for without relying on jargon?

 - What insider knowledge do we take for granted?
+What do we assume people know?

 The Experiential Function